staticwebexpert/affiliates-jekyll-theme/_posts/2018-12-31-learn-how-to-SEO-jekyll-website.md

 Sitemaps help search engines find content on your website.
 You can generate a sitemap using the Jekyll sitemap plugin.

 __Example__

+The following would be placed in your config.yml file.

 plugins:
   - jekyll-seo-tag
   - jekyll-sitemap

 The SEO tag installation process is described [here.](https://github.com/jekyll/jekyll-seo-tag)